-The Gross domestic product price deflator evaluates the differences in costs of entire goods and services manufactured in an economy.
+The gross domestic product price deflator evaluates the differences in costs of entire goods and services manufactured in an economy.
 GDP indicates the total production of goods and services.

-GDP Deflator MCQs:
+GDP Deflator MCQs

-1. What was the Inflation percentage between 2000 and 2001?
+Q.1 What was the inflation percentage between 2000 and 2001?

-C) The GDP deflator is in real terms while the CPI is in nominal terms
+C) The GDP deflator is in real terms while the CPI is in nominal terms.

 D) None of the above

 Q.4 What does an increase in aggregate demand result in?